How do you find low competition keywords with high traffic?

 What is influencer marketing?

-Influencer marketing is a type of marketing that merely focus on the main individuals instead of large groups of people to get words out of for you or/and your business.
+Influencer marketing is a type of marketing that merely focuses on the main individuals instead of large groups of people to get words out of for you or/and your business.

 Let’s say someone shared your latest post on Twitter.
 And he is an authority in your industry.
 So there are key followers who would engage and promote your content. (might get content going viral)

-So in this time, as you published a new article, you’d want them to share your latest article with their followers.
+So at this time, as you published a new article, you’d want them to share your latest article with their followers.

 The essential part of influencer marketing is, there are a few different faces.
-Which means, the template you used for journalists might not work for authority in your industry.
+This means the template you used for journalists might not work for authority in your industry.

 Look at this infographic by Traackr.

 Getting your piece of content promoted by one of those influencers can indeed increase the SERP rank for low competitive keywords.
 Plus, it can boost rankings tremendously if the content caught up by a major website and linked back!

 You can reach out influencers in your niche and pitch your article.